Loading

 Näsijärvi (Finnish: [ˈnæsiˌjærʋi]) is a lake 95 metres (312 ft) above sea level, in the Pirkanmaa region of southern Finland.
 Näsijärvi is the biggest lake in the Tampere area at 256 square kilometres (99 sq mi) in size.
 The city of Tampere was built along the Tammerkoski rapids, through which the lake drains into Pyhäjärvi.
 The water quality of the lake has improved as forest industry has decreased the amount of waste water.

-The lake is divided into three fjards, which are Näsinselkä, Koljonselkä and Vankavesi.
+The lake is divided into three fjards: Näsinselkä, Koljonselkä and Vankavesi.
 Näsinselkä starts in the south from Tampere, where it expands to the west as Lielahti and to the east as Aitolahti.
 At the end of Aitolahti, it expands into a small Niihamanselkä, from which Olkahistenlahti diverges to the southeast and Merjanlahti and Laalahti to the northeast.
 To the north of Lielahti and Lentävänniemi is Siivikkalanlahti and behind it Ryydynpohja.
 Näsinselkä changes to Koljonselkä in the north after the Iso-Otava Island.
 In the case of the islands, a wide headland protrudes from the east towards the lake, the southern tip of which is called Paavolanniemi.
-To the northeast, there is a five-kilometer-long Tervalahti with its bay Uskalinlahti.
+To the northeast, there is the five-kilometer-long Tervalahti with its bay Uskalinlahti.
 On the opposite shore of Näsinselkä is Laakonselkä, a bay that is more than four kilometers long and tapering.
 Between Koljonselkä and Vankavesi is an archipelago, to the south of which the lake is crossed by the terminal moraine of the Inner Finland.

 There are boat cruising services on Näsijärvi.
 In 1929, the steamer SS Kuru suffered the most severe Finnish inland shipping disaster on Näsijärvi.